Chart Color Schemes

 Cranbourne East - South is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-As per the latest Census data, in Cranbourne East - South, 91.5% of dwellings were houses while 8.5% consisted of other types such as semi-detached homes, apartments and 'other' dwellings.
-This is similar to Melbourne metropolitan area's dwelling structure which also had 91.5% houses and 8.5% other dwellings.
-Home ownership in Cranbourne East - South stood at 13.2%, with mortgaged dwellings accounting for 59.7% and rented ones making up 27.1%.
-The median monthly mortgage repayment in the area was $2,000, exceeding Melbourne metro's average of $1,950.
-The median weekly rent figure in Cranbourne East - South was recorded at $401 compared to Melbourne metro's $386.
-Nationally, Cranbourne East - South's mortgage repayments were higher than the Australian average of $1,863, while rents were exceeding the national figure of $375.
+In Cranbourne East - South, as per the latest Census, 91.5% of dwellings were houses with the remaining 8.5% being semi-detached, apartments, and other dwellings.
+This is similar to Melbourne metro's dwelling structure which also had 91.5% houses and 8.5% other dwellings.
+Home ownership in Cranbourne East - South stood at 13.2%, with mortgaged dwellings at 59.7% and rented ones at 27.1%.
+The median monthly mortgage repayment was $2,000, higher than Melbourne metro's average of $1,950 but lower than the national average of $1,863.
+The median weekly rent in Cranbourne East - South was $401, compared to Melbourne metro's $386 and the national figure of $375.

 Frequently Asked Questions - Housing